 Just because you’re likely to be eating as you wander around the markets, save space each afternoon for coffee and cake, an especially delicious treat in traditional Innsbruck.

-Innsbruck Christmas Market dates: Old Town Christmas Market – 15 November to 23 December 2021 (this could be delayed).
+Innsbruck Christmas Market dates: Old Town Christmas Market – 15th November to 23rd December 2021.
 Other markets in Innsbruck are open through to January 2022.

 Reason to visit: Skiing in the city, the small city atmosphere, the beautiful mountain landscapes and the panorama market at the top of the funicular railway.